fedepaol/bfdechoreproducer/README.md

 `docker-compose exec withvrf /data/node_setup.sh` will create the vrf and set the proper sysctl to make bfd work.

 Then enter in the peer using `docker-compose exec peer bash` and check the echo counters are 0 with `show bfd peers counters` from vtysh.

+Note: the same test works when using the latest frr image.
+To validate that, replace the images in the `docker-compose.yaml` file with
+`frrouting/frr:v8.4.1`